×

 When we asked expats and global nomads about the quality of medical care in Indonesia, they replied:

 "Healthcare services in Indonesia are provided by both public and private institutions.
 The public healthcare system is funded by the government and is available to all citizens.
 The quality of public healthcare varies depending on the region, but generally it is considered to be of a lower standard than private healthcare.
 Foreign residents are able to access the public healthcare system, but they may need to pay for some services.
-Expats in Indonesia often use the public healthcare system for basic medical needs, but they may opt for private healthcare for more specialized treatments," wrote one expat.
+Expats in Indonesia often use the public healthcare system for basic medical needs, but they may opt for private healthcare for more specialized treatments," said one expat living in Indonesia.

 "It's very important to have health insurance and if you're on an international scheme, then have the documents on the ready to give proof.
-If you don't have healthcare insurance, be prepared to pay a pretty penny when sorting health bills," commented one expat who moved to Bali.
+If you don't have healthcare insurance, be prepared to pay a pretty penny when sorting health bills," mentioned one expat in Bali.

 What are medical services in Indonesia like?